FBnil/evidencer/README.md

 Tip: the newest file in `./servers/` is aliased to `#`, so to run a script on all the server in that latest file:

 `./evidencer os.show.boottime=#`

-## TAB EXPANSION

-Evidencer features tab expansion for aliases that start with `/`, for suits if you start with `-s` and for scripts.
-There are stops at each `.`, so if you have scripts that start with `get.*` and `set.*`, you would see `get.` and `set.` as suggestions.

-You can activate tab expansion for evidencer by running the following to append it to your `~/.bashrc` file:

-`./evidencer --complete >> ~/.bashrc`

-(and when you do that for the first time, source your bashrc first, or open a new terminal)

-If you do not want to change your `.bashrc`, then run this to get tab expansion in your current terminal:

-`eval $(./evidencer --complete)`

-Sometimes expansion does not work, check that there is no other expansion for the binary defined:

-`complete |grep evidencer` and delete it with `complete -r evidencer` then try again.

-Tip: For expansion to work, you need to type the beginning of words, if you have a substring, append a `+` then press tab to expand using substring searching.

-Note: Tab Expansion is still a bit wonky here and there. (for example, if you go back to left with the cursor, or if you used parameters)

 ## EXPORT